wamp-proto/wamp-proto/rfc/text/basic/bp_02_building_blocks.md

 ### Protocol errors {#protocol_errors}

-WAMP implementations MUST close sessions (disposing all of their resources such as subscriptions and registrations) on protocol errors caused by offending peers.
+WAMP implementations MUST abort sessions (disposing all of their resources such as subscriptions and registrations) on protocol errors caused by offending peers.

 Following scenarios have to be considered protocol errors: